This mom’s tips will help take some of the worry out of traveling with food allergies.

 - Research allergy-friendly restaurants ahead of time.
 Several smartphone Apps now exist, such as Allergy Eats, which allow users to share restaurant experiences related to their allergies and if/how the restaurant accommodated their needs.
 Also, call ahead to see if the restaurant can meet your needs.
 I also look up menus online to plan or see if the food is appropriate for our situation.
 Sometimes I reach out to get advice from fellow parents on several food allergy groups on Facebook.
 Remember, menus and staffing can change.

-- Carry a “chef card” like this one to give to restaurant staff so they know what food allergens need to be avoided not only in the food, but for utensils, surfaces, cookware, etc. Don’t be afraid to speak up.
+- Carry a “chef card” to give to restaurant staff so they know what food allergens need to be avoided not only in the food, but for utensils, surfaces, cookware, etc. Don’t be afraid to speak up.

 - Pack and carry your epinephrine autoinjector with you at all times in case of anaphylactic shock/reactions.
 And if you plan to be outside in hot weather, get a medicine cooling pack to keep your autoinjector the correct temperature, usually between 68 degree and 77 degrees.
 Too hot or too cold can render the autoinjector ineffective.
 Never leave the autoinjector inside a car.